forcedotcom/sfdocs-vscode/vscode-preview/README.md

 # SFDocs Markdown Preview

+> ℹ️ For the best experience of **SFDocs Markdown Preview** extension , we suggest you to disable the builtin **Markdown Language Features** extension.

 SFDocs Markdown Preview provides [Micromark-compliant](https://github.com/micromark/micromark) Markdown previews.
 It features [most of the out-of-the-box Markdown preview features](https://code.visualstudio.com/docs/languages/markdown) like:

 - Dynamic previews